Give more people

 Pete is a retired local businessman, with experience of business management, including accounts, and detailed knowledge of building construction and maintenance.
 He’s very happy to volunteer to the Firestone CBS, as he says: “there but for the grace of God go I.” He is currently Clerk to Plymouth Quakers, and a keen sailor.

-Jude Wallace
+Jude Williams

 Jude is past secretary of Broadreach House, one of Britain’s pioneering rehabilitation centres, recognised across Europe.
 She is a former magistrate, and a qualified life coach.
 She is very excited to be involved in this project to help people working towards recovery from addiction.